makisevon/flow/README.md

-# flow
+# Flow

-Flow is a simple DAG execution engine.
+Flow is a simple DAG workflow engine.